nocksock/do.nvim/README.md

 ## Winbar

 This plugin felt best to me using the winbar - which is a new feature in neovim 0.8.
-In order to use it, simply set `winbar` to true:
+In order to use it, enable it:

 ```lua
 require('do').setup({